Louis-Etienne/infinigen/README.md

 ### Solution

 The solution was *containerization*!
 Compute Canada doesn't support Docker for security reasons, but has a built-in container system : **Apptainer**  The original repo had a valid Dockerfile that could be built and then transformed into an Apptainer image.

+> The Dockerfile was modified a little bit to fix some binaries problem, but otherwise, it is untouched.

 This is the Apptainer image that is downloaded in the **step 1** of the lvsn_scripts